 How will you deliver culturally appropriate and competent services that meet the needs of both clients and staff?
 (See Attachment A page 14 for Definitions)

 D. Trauma Informed Care (300 words)

 Describe how you will incorporate trauma informed care principles and practices into your services for clients and support for staff?
-(See Attachment
+(See page 14 for Definitions)

 2. Accomplishments to Date